 The development process of the Employment Justice Guideline

-In the midst of these challenges, however, there is a bright spot: the Employment Justice Guideline.
-Created with help from local experts and researchers, including judges, lawyers, and researchers, the Guideline provides best practices and new ways of thinking to help make employment fairer and less complicated for everyone.
+Amid these challenges, however, the Employment Justice Guideline offers a bright spot.
+Created with help from local experts and researchers, including judges, lawyers, and researchers, this Guideline tailored for Tunisia provides best practices and new ways of thinking to help make employment fairer and less complicated.
+It provides proven approaches for dealing with employment issues.
+In this way, practitioners don’t have to rely solely on their individual experience or potentially limiting disciplinary knowledge.

 A Call to Action